5 Reasons Your Heat Pump Is Not Heating

 Heat pumps rely on refrigerant to transfer heat from the outside air to the inside of your home.
 A refrigerant leak can reduce the system’s heating ability or cause it to fail entirely.
 If you suspect a refrigerant leak, you’ll need to contact a professional HVAC technician.

-When to Call a Eagle Service Company
+When to Call Eagle Service Company

 If the basic troubleshooting steps don’t solve the problem, or if you’re not comfortable taking the DIY approach, contact Eagle Service Company.
 For heating system maintenance, repairs, and installation, Eagle is at your service.